lukastay/Lukas-Taylor-Repository/README.md

 ### 10) [Diabetes Dataset - Classifier Testing And Undersampling](https://www.kaggle.com/code/lukastaylor2/diabetes-20-classifiers-97-91-undrsmpl)

 This project focuses on predicting whether a person has diabetes based on factors like gender, age, BMI, and others.
 First, I do exploratory data analysis and data visualizations.
-Then, I performs LASSO, a way of creating models with only the most significant variables.
+Then, I utilize LASSO, a way of creating models with only the most significant variables.
 Next, I mass-test many scikit learn classifiers and tune the hyperparameters of the highest scoring classifier.
-(Bronze metal)
+(Bronze Medal On Kaggle)

 <p align="center">